The History of Jack London Square

 Strolling through Jack London Square today, with its trendy restaurants, craft coffee shops, breweries and wine-tasting bars, and scenic waterfront trail, you might not guess at its historical roots as a scrappy seaport.
 But look more closely and you’ll get glimpses of the square’s storied past.
 The juxtaposition of the old and the new is part of what makes it such an interesting destination, drawing 3 million visitors every year.

-Jack London Square sits along a stretch of Oakland waterfront at the south end of Broadway, just across the Oakland Estuary from Alameda.
-It takes less than 15 minutes to walk to the bustling square from your apartment at Fourth Street East.
+Not in the literal sense.
+Jack London Square is a waterfront d istrict, not a four-sided plaza.
+It sits along a stretch of the Oakland waterfront at the foot of Broadway, directly across the Oakland Estuary from Alameda.

 Why is it called Jack London Square?